 YOUR FIRST PORT OF CALL - the Hostel

-Hostels (or backpackers) are an awesome place to stay while traveling abroad, they’re mostly full of people ages 18 to 30 so they’re a great way to meet some new people and potentially make some great friends!
+Hostels (or backpackers) are an awesome place to stay while traveling on a gap year abroad, they’re mostly full of people ages 18 to 30 so they’re a great way to meet some new people and potentially make some great friends!